AntonyBoucher/BrogueFont/README.md

 # Monospace Font for Brogue CE

-A picture speaks a thousand words:
+A picture is worth a thousand words:

 ![Minidungeon as text in LibreOffice](/sample.png)

+Characters' aspect ratio is 16:29 (same as `font-10.png` and `tiles-10.png` in Brogue CE 1.9).

 ## Unicode Codepoints